 I’m not a professional author, but last year my first self-published book sold over 1,300 copies (and I even got some fiction published in an anthology within the same month).
-A second print run is on the way.
+At time of writing, a second print run is on the way [2018 edit- just had a third!].
 And on top of that, I run a website that is read worldwide.

 I also do tuition for maths, English and German, both professionally for autistic teenagers and in my free time with the Boys’ Brigade children… who I still see three evenings per week.

 I’m still aiming to turn Autistic Not Weird into a full-time career (here’s a Patreon link, if anyone’s interested), but it is looking progressively less like a pipe dream.
 In fact, a career in authorship has never been closer.

 Lesson learned: Dreams do actually come true.
 They just come true after a ton of work.
 And they also come true slowly, little bit by little bit.

 And that doesn’t lessen the wonder of dreams becoming reality.
 If anything, it makes you feel more satisfied because you earned it.